Six-dimensional Supergravity and Projective Superfields: 6D, Supergravity in Superspace

 This suggests a second mechanism to remove the newly added tensor-multiplet degrees of freedom: Whenever the scalar field in the superfield ${\Phi}$ is nowhere-vanishing on the body of the supermanifold, it is evidently possible to use the super-Weyl parameter to gauge $\Phi\to 1$.
 Equation (\ref{TensorConstraint2}) then reduces to $C_{a}^{ ij}= 0$ and equations (\ref{Hsss})--(\ref{3formFS}) become

 This super-Weyl gauge corresponds to further strengthening the second conventional constraint in equation (\ref{dim1}) by imposing $T_{a\, \beta (j}{}^\gamma_{k)}\to0$.
 (Equivalent observations were made already in reference \cite{BergshoeffRB}.)
 The residual Weyl transformations are constrained by (\ref{WeylC}) to satisfy $\mathcal D_{\alpha (i} \mathcal D_{\beta j)}\sigma =0$.
-There is still enough of the Weyl parameter left to remove all of the remaining components of the self-dual field $N_{\alpha \beta}$.
-This leaves only the {anti-}self-dual part $W^{\alpha \beta}$ which, in this formulation, carries all of the off-shell degrees of freedom of the type-{\sc i} multiplet.

 It is interesting to note that in five dimensions there is a mechanism similar to the one just described to formulate a variant Weyl multiplet.
 In fact, by coupling the five-dimensional Weyl multiplet to an abelian vector multiplet constrained to satisfy the curved Chern-Simons equation of motion, one can solve it for the auxiliary fields of the standard Weyl multiplet and end up with the so-called dilaton-Weyl multiplet \cite{Ohashi,Bergshoeff}.
 See reference \cite{KT-M_5Dconf} for a description of this mechanism in superspace.